 Before now, I have only had moderate luck making brown rice.
 Not only do you have to babysit brown rice on a burner for 40-ish minutes, but the end result can be a little crunchy, (or worse yet), it can be gummy and sticky.
 Then, of course, there is the dreaded layer of rice that always cements itself to the bottom of the pan (insert frown here).... that's no fun!!

-Well, my cooking friends, your brown rice "issues" are over!!
-This super easy method will give you fluffy brown rice every time (with every grain cooked) and NOTHING sticks to the pan....super easy!!
+Well, your brown rice "issues" are over!!
+This super easy method will give you fluffy brown rice every time (with every grain cooked) and NOTHING sticks to the pan.... it is super easy!!

 1 1/2 cups brown rice

 2 1/2 cups boiling water (or no-salt chicken broth)

 1 teaspoon kosher salt (optional)

 Preheat your oven to 375° and spray an 8" x 8" baking dish with vegetable spray.